Video and Podcast Series: Reflecting on 50 Years of Progress

 This video features Madeleine Solomon, Tobacco Technical Assistance Consortium, Emory University, discussing major changes in social acceptability of tobacco use.

-A public service announcement (PSA) designed to educate adults about the long-term impact of tobacco use on this nation’s future – its youth.
-The PSA points out that 5.6 million children alive today will ultimately die early from smoking if we do not do more to reduce current smoking rates.
+This public service announcement points out that 5.6 million children alive today will ultimately die early from smoking if we do not do more to reduce current smoking rates.

 Tips From Former Smokers campaign ad participants, Terrie Hall, Brandon Carmichael and Roosevelt Smith, discussing their experiences during and after the campaign.